A complete list of Hope's missions (local & trips)

 Regional Disaster Response

-Hope volunteers have been blessed with many opportunities to share the love and compassion of Christ with victims of disaster.
-They have given witness to our caring Lord, while doing chainsaw work, mucking out flooded homes, doing roof repair, and rebuilding damaged homes.
-Members of our church have responded in recent years to disasters in North Carolina, Puerto Rico, Louisiana, Iowa, Alabama, Kentucky, New York, and Maryland.
+Hope volunteers have been blessed with many opportunities to share the love and compassion of Christ with victims of a disaster.
+They have given witness to our caring Lord while doing chainsaw work, mucking out flooded homes, doing roof repair, and rebuilding damaged homes.
+Members of our church have responded in recent years to disasters in Florida, North Carolina, Puerto Rico, Louisiana, Iowa, Alabama, Kentucky, New York, and Maryland.

 Night To Shine